 (b) may make provision with respect to extraordinary licences to the same extent as they may make provision with respect to drivers’ licences that are not extraordinary licences.

-[Section 26 amended by No. 2 of 2015 s.
+[Section 26 amended: No. 2 of 2015 s.
 20.]

 27. Application for extraordinary licence